-Co-lead by the Department of the Interior (DOI) and the U.S. Department of Agriculture (USDA), the group will coordinate existing federal resources to address worsening conditions of water shortage.
+Co-led by the Department of the Interior (DOI) and the U.S. Department of Agriculture (USDA), the federal interagency effort will coordinate existing federal resources to address worsening conditions of water shortage in western states.

 To bring “immediate relief to irrigators, Tribes, and western communities impacted,” the working group will partner with state and local governments as well as Tribal governments.